Pruning Near Distribution Lines

 - Never climb trees near power lines.

-Tree Trimming Near YouCheck out the vegetation management schedule.
-Please note that most tree trimming is planned, proactive work that ensures the reliability of our system.
+Vegetation Management Near YouCheck out the vegetation management schedule, which offers an overview of when PSE&G and our contractors work in neighborhoods.
+In general you’ll also receive notice, such as a door hanger, when these crews are working nearby.
+Please note that most tree trimming is planned, proactive work that ensures the reliability of our system and is done with care to avoid harm to trees.
 It is possible you may see work that hasn't been announced.
-This is due to an imminent issue and it is not considered planned maintenance.
+This is due to an imminent issue, such as a storm, and it is not considered planned maintenance.